nicksheerin/nick_sheerin/_pages/certifications.md

 Here are some of my courses I have taken to explore my interests and to gain new skills.

+## PyTorch for Deep Learning with Python Bootcamp

+(Received 04/19/2023)

+This [course](https://www.udemy.com/course/pytorch-for-deep-learning-with-python-bootcamp/) was helfpul to get a broad overview of the capabilities of using PyTorch for different applications ranging from image classification, to forecasting time series and categorical targets using sequenced data.

 ## [AWS Certified Cloud Practitioner Foundational](https://www.credly.com/badges/eef56601-b08c-42ce-8bcf-ae0a8e3b4e0a/public_url)

 (Passed Exam on 04/02/2023)